// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 MyFitnessPal free tier wins for: chain restaurant logging, broadest brand coverage, largest community, best for users who eat out frequently.

-Cronometer free tier wins for: nutrient depth, accuracy, no ads, recipe import, data export, longest-term sustainability.
+Cronometer free tier wins for: nutrient depth, accuracy among legacy options, no ads, recipe import, data export, longest-term sustainability among the legacy three.

-Lose It free tier wins for: ease of onboarding, habit features, Embrace mode, marginally better accuracy than MyFitnessPal, friendlier interface for beginners.
+Lose It free tier wins for: legacy-app onboarding, habit features, Embrace mode, marginally better accuracy than MyFitnessPal among the legacy three.

 Who Should Pick MyFitnessPal Free